 An essential part of any scientific journey is communicating your findings to other scientists and to the public, sparking into them a tiny bit of the passion that inspired you throughout your research.

-I have always been fond of visual communication and I believe that one image can often be worth a thousand words and really stick with people.
-A captivating image can speak to a broader audience than just specialists and it helps people understand and remember scientific concepts.
-That is why I have decided to combine my love for drawing with my passion for molecular biology in the creation of scientific illustrations.
+I have always been fond of visual communication and I believe that one image can often be worth a thousand words.
+A captivating image can speak to a broader audience than just specialists and can help people understand and remember scientific concepts.
+This is why I have decided to combine my scientific education with my love for drawing in the creation of unconventional, science-inspired illustrations

 As a molecular biologist, I am fascinated by the mechanisms underlying cell function.
 As a scientific illustrator, I love to imagine these mechanisms and bring them to life with shapes and colours, aiming to find unconventional ways to communicate biology.

 I started my research journey at Sapienza University, where I received a Master's Degree in Genetics and Molecular Biology in 2015.

-I earned a Ph.D in Medical Sciences at the University of Cambridge in 2020, working in the lab of Prof. Greg Hannon.
+In 2020, I earned a PhD in Medical Sciences at the University of Cambridge, where I worked in the lab of Prof. Greg Hannon.
 There, I investigated how a class of small RNAs safeguards genome integrity in the Drosophila germline.

 I am currently a post-doctoral fellow at EMBL Rome in the lab of Dr. Jamie Hackett, where I am studying inter-generational epigenetic inheritance in mammals.